Young Girls: Production and release

 "Young Girls" was written by Mars, Philip Lawrence, Levine, Bhasker, Emile Haynie and Davis, while production was handled by the former three under their alias, the Smeezingtons, along with Bhasker and Haynie.
 The song was recorded by Levine at Levcon Studios in Los Angeles and mixed by Manny Marroquin at Larrabee Sound Studios in North Hollywood, California.
-Charles Moniz served as the track's additional engineer, Brent Kolapalo and Ken Lewis engineered the big drums.
+Charles Moniz served as the track's additional engineer, Brent Kolatalo and Ken Lewis engineered the big drums.
 It was mastered by David Kutch at The Mastering Place.

-"Young Girls" was first performed on Saturday Night Live and was released as the first promotional single taken from Unorthodox Jukebox, on November 6, 2012 on iTunes.
+"Young Girls" was first performed on Saturday Night Live and was released as the first promotional single taken from Unorthodox Jukebox, on November 6, 2012, on iTunes.
 Later, it was reported by Mars that the record was scheduled to be the second single from the album.
 This release involved little planning according to Mars "I felt [it] was good.
 None of these things are planned, which one goes first, which one goes second.
 One day I wake up and I say, 'You know what?
 I want the world to hear this song that I wrote called 'Young Girls,' and I put it out".
 However, a week later, while performing "When I Was Your Man" on the third-season finale of The Voice, he announced that the track played would be the second official single from the album.
 The fifth and overall single, "Young Girls", was first released in Australia, on November 26, 2013, after being promoted by Mars in radio station, Nova.
-Subsequently, the song was issued to United States and United Kingdom contemporary hit radios on December 10, 2013 and February 17, 2014, respectively.
+Subsequently, the song was issued to United States and United Kingdom contemporary hit radios on December 10, 2013, and February 17, 2014, respectively.
 Italian radio stations began adding the track onto their playlists on February 26, 2014.